-If you are using a large USB drive for E2B, you should create a first partition of less than 137GB and place all E2B and payload files in the first partition.
+If you are using a large USB drive for E2B, you should create the first partition to be less than 137GB and place all E2B and payload files in the first partition.

 Once you have booted to grub2, linux or Windows, the 137GB limitation will disappear because they load their own USB drivers and do not use the BIOS for USB disk access.

 E2B will usually give you this 'BAD BIOS' warning when it boots from such a buggy BIOS if your USB drive is greater than 137GB in size, because it tests to make sure it can access sectors at the end of the last partition.
-If you see this message as E2B boots, you can expect any file located on the USB drive which is beyond 137GB to not be accessible or not load properly!
+If you see this message as E2B boots, you can expect any file located on the USB drive which is beyond 137GB to be inaccessible and not load properly!